-Image of person sitting in grass next to a letterboard that reads "Some days can be hard, but I focus on enjoying the little things. –Elle, diagnosed with RAS wild-type HER2+ metastatic CRC"
+Person sitting outside next to a quote board that reads, “Some days can be hard, but I focus on enjoying the little things. – Elle, diagnosed with RAS wild-type HER2+ metastatic CRC”

 TUKYSA Is Part of a Chemotherapy-Free Treatment Regimen